What Exactly is a House Concert?

 The order is pretty laid back.
 It’s usually great to give folks 1 hour to arrive, get comfortable, and chat it up before getting into music.
 Music can go for as little as 1 hour or as long as 2.
 Sometimes, depending on how long the music is planned to go, there is a break in the middle to allow people to stretch their legs, get more food, and talk.
 Ultimately I personally think having little or no agenda is what makes house shows so perfect.

 I enjoy the storytelling aspect of live music.
-I think the most enjoyable, moving house concerts occur when a house becomes a listening room.
+I think the most enjoyable and memorable house concerts occur when a house becomes a listening room.
 As a performer who has played in nearly every different type of setting, my least enjoyable experiences involve playing in a noisy room where there is no connection to the audience and the music plays a backseat role.
 I usually call this ”wallpaper” music.
 There is nothing wrong with music that exists merely to set a mood for an event, but if that is what you’re looking for, I will not be a good fit for your event.